 READ ALL ABOUT IT… Many of our Motoscapers who take part in our rallies for charity get featured in their local papers.
 This is a great way to get publicity for your fund raising!

-Take a look at the following articles in relation to teams taking part in the 2017 Motoscape Rally:
+Take a look at the following articles in relation to teams that took part in the 2017 Motoscape Rally:

 Duo take on charity rally in £500 banger

 Derbyshire Times 21st June 2017

 A DARING duo are putting their faith in a £500 ‘banger’ to help them complete a charity rally across eight European countries.
 Andrew Wakefield, who works for the Derbyshire Times and his teammate Eliot Broomfield will attempt the Motoscape Rally this September to drum-up donations for the Children’s Air Ambulance.
 If the journey goes to plan the ‘Lamborgoonies’ will return in their budget motor to the UK – extending the trip to more than 2,300 miles.